 In addition to these rules, electronics– including cell phones and other wireless devices are not permitted even if they are hands-free.
 Drivers and passengers must wear seat belts at all times.

-The state of New Jersey also requires supervised and unsupervised probationary drivers to display reflectorized decals on front and back license plates.
+The state of New Jersey also requires supervised and unsupervised probationary drivers to display reflectorized decals on the front and back license plates.
 These cost $4 per pair, and you will get them at the MVC agency where you obtain your permit or probationary license.

 The Long Road Ahead